Bayly-Tiffany Scholarship: For undergraduate students who are residents of Accomack or Northampton counties in Virginia.

 V. Thomas Forehand, Jr. Scholarship: For an undergraduate student from the city of Chesapeake, who attended Oscar F. Smith High School, Norfolk Academy, or Nansemond-Suffolk Academy.

 John Allen Love Scholarship: For a deserving undergraduate or graduate student whose home is Missouri.
 Preference shall be given to applicants who reside in St. Louis or St. Louis County, with first preference to those residing in St. Louis County, and also to those who are enrolled in courses in the Department of Government and Foreign Affairs.

-Charles Fred Wonson Scholarship: For students who are graduates of Robert E. Lee High School in Staunton, Virginia.
+Charles Fred Wonson Scholarship: For students who are graduates of Staunton High School (formerly known as Robert E. Lee High School) in Staunton, Virginia.

 Kenneth N. and Barbara B. Adatto Scholarship: The purpose of the Kenneth N. and Barbara B. Adatto Endowed Scholarship Fund is to provide scholarships to students enrolled in the College of Arts and Sciences, with preference given to Echols Scholars from the state of Louisiana.
 Recipients of the scholarships will be selected by the Dean of the Faculty.